pokui/nsrc-gns3/docs/technical-background/index.md

 # Out-of-band management

-In the more complex topologies, the student VMs are connected both to the IOSv/IOSvL2 campus network and the 192.168.122 network.
+The student VMs (srv1/hostN) are connected both to the IOSv/IOSvL2 campus network and the 192.168.122 network.
 Their default gateway points via the virtual campus network, but the 192.168.122 connection functions as an "out-of-band management" network.

 When students connect to their VM on its 192.168.122 address, it bypasses the IOSv network.
 This is important because IOSv has a throughput limit of